SNodeC/snode.c/README.md

 echoClient.connect(...);
 ```

-#### Attaching the Callbacks to already existing `SocketServer` and `SocketClient` Instances
+#### Attaching the Callbacks to already existing Instances

-In case `SocketServer` and `SocketClient` instances have been created using the constructors not expecting those three callbacks they can be attached to this instances afterwards by using the methods
+In case `SocketServer` and `SocketClient` instances have been created using a constructor not expecting those three callbacks they can be attached to this instances afterwards by using the methods

 - `void setOnConnect(const std::function<SocketConnection*>& onConnect)`
 - `void setOnConnected(const std::function<SocketConnection*>& onConnected)`